 I also would draw your attention to the emphasis here on “contributing substantially to the world.”
 Whatever you do as your life’s work, you will find that our society is no longer local but global.
 The decline in America’s economy affects farmers in Russia, businessmen in Tibet, and villagers in Tanzania.
 The turmoil in Syria echoes in London and in Washington, DC.
 As you design your education, keep your eye on the globe.

 And why a liberal arts and sciences education?
 Well, the statisticians tell us that students your age will change careers seven to nine times in your lifetimes.
 In other words, you might graduate from W&J and go to law school, but then decide to become a journalist, and then maybe a television personality, then an author, and finally a U.S. Senator.
 Some of you will graduate into types of jobs that do not currently exist.
 How can we prepare you to contribute to the world, given that unknown future?
-Not by providing you a job certificate for a given profession, but rather by giving you the most practical of all educations—a liberal arts education—a liberating education--that will teach you problem-solving, critical thinking, writing, and speaking skills—along with basic knowledge of history, philosophy, science, math, languages, and art so that you can move from job to job, career to career, growing and changing as you evolve.
+Not by providing you a job certificate for a given profession, but rather by giving you the most practical of all educations—a liberal arts and sciences education—that will teach you problem-solving, critical thinking, writing, and speaking skills—along with basic knowledge of history, philosophy, science, math, languages, and art so that you can move from job to job, career to career, growing and changing as you evolve.
+I hear repeatedly from employers that the W&J graduates whom they hire are promoted more rapidly than graduates of other schools—including Harvard and Yale.
+Why?
+Because they know how to work hard and they can write and speak clearly as well as being exceptionally well prepared in their area of expertise.
 At W&J, we prepare you for your first job, but we also prepare you for a lifetime of jobs.

 Our alumni are evidence that we fulfill this mission admirably.
 One of our most famous alumni, the NFL commissioner, not only exemplifies the “uncommon integrity” that we prize, but he also got where he is today by taking initiative when he was a student here at W&J. When Roger Goodell was a senior here, he decided he wanted to work for the NFL, and so he wrote letters asking for an internship to every team and every office in the NFL.
 All his friends told him no one would answer, but he kept writing, anyway.
 He had a passion for this sport, and he acted on it.
 Finally, one team did answer and offered the persistent young man an internship.
 Now, 30 years later, he heads the NFL.
 Our alumni are individuals who do not sit back and wait for others to solve their problems; they are leaders who take the initiative to shape their educations, their businesses, and their futures.